fmay/cc-html-intro-1-first-web-page/.guides/annotations.md

 This is saying, that wherever we encounter an `<h1>` HTML element, we want to display it using the 'Courier' font, with a 32 pixel font size.

+> A *selector* is text pattern in a CSS file that matches an HTML element in an HTML file.
+If a match is made, then the CSS rule attached to that selector will be applied to the HTML element.

 ##Styling <p> elements
 You will also see that we have styled the `<p>` elements like this :